derykmakgill/gsrg/index.md

 ## Our Ranges:

 - Shoot 270° in all directions (actually learn to shoot in REAL life situations!)
-- Use lasers, lights, night sights.
+- Use lasers, lights, night sights and all your self defense accessories.
 - Shoot fully automatic.
 - Private.
 No armchair "experts" telling you how bad you are.
 - All ages, genders, backgrounds, etc etc etc